 • TOPCon & HJT: These are the current market leaders.
 TOPCon (Tunnel Oxide Passivated Contact) and HJT (Heterojunction) both easily clear the 23% efficiency bar.

-My Expert Advice: If you want a future-proof system that still performs in 2040, choose TOPCon or HJT.
-TOPCon has officially become the new standard for modern installs because it offers elite performance without the “ultra-premium” price tag of specialized HJT modules.
+Expert Advice: If you want a future-proof system that still performs in 2040, choose TOPCon or HJT.
+TOPCon has officially become the new standard for modern installs because it delivers high performance without the premium pricing tag of specialized HJT modules.

 Panel Technology Comparison at a Glance: